makezurich/makezurich-hardware-intro/README.md

 ### Measuring temperature, humidity, TVOC and CO2 with the Sensirion ESS-C3 SGPC3 shield

-Install the Sensirion library, as described in https://github.com/Sensirion/arduino-ess and check examples.
+Install the Sensirion library, as described in https://github.com/Sensirion/arduino-ess and check the examples.

 ### Reading data on the Arduino Nano BLE Sense from a phone or laptop with Bluetooth Low Energy